MicrosoftDocs/powerquery-docs/powerquery-docs/multiple-queries.md

 ## When multiple requests occur

-The following sections describe a few instances when Power Query can send multiple times requests to a data source.
+The following sections describe a few instances when Power Query can send multiple requests to a data source.

 ### Connector design